MichaelRDavis/Containers/README.md

 ### Containers
 Welcome!
 This is the Containers repository containing custom built C++ standard library containers.
 List of current C++ containers in respository.
+Many of these containers are still currenlty in a work-in-progress state.
 * Array - A stack allocated array with a fixed number of elements.
 * Dynamic Array - A dynamically allocated array with the ability to resize depending on the number of elements.
+* Linked List - A sequential container where each element points to the next element.
+* Stack - A container desinged to operate in a last-in first-out context.
+* Queue - A container desinged to operate in a first-in first-out context.

 More containers will be added in due course.